gvwilson/thirdbit/_posts/2021/2021-11-23-not-what-i-set-out-to-do.md

 then you already have to do a lot of extra work to get ahead in tech.
-Doing even more work on the off chance that it will lead to something else is a bad investment, and being asked to do extra work without pay---again---is just wearying.
+Doing even more work on the off chance that it will lead to something else is a bad investment, and being asked to do extra work without pay—again—is just wearying.

 I'm pleased with the book itself: there are still some formatting glitches,